 Pratim is a Professor of Learning Sciences and STEM Education at the University of Calgary's Werklund School of Education.
 Until Oct 2019, he also held the Research Chair of STEM education.
 He co-directs the Mind, Matter & Media Lab along with Dr. Marie Claire Shanahan.

-My research projects are largely collaborative with Dr. Marie-Claire Shanahan and graduate student members of the Mind, Matter & Media Lab.
-A big focus of this work is Public Computing.
-My computing installations (all collaborative) have been installed at the Museum of Modern Art - NYC (Cullman Research Center), and Telus SPARK (Calgary), Studio Bell - Canada's National Music Center (Calgary), and the Banff Center for Arts and Creativity (Banff).
+Current research projects are largely collaborative with Dr. Marie-Claire Shanahan and graduate student members of the Mind, Matter & Media Lab.
+A central focus of this work is Public Computing.
+Our goal is to make public and open the "inner sanctum" of technological worlds, in ways that center voices and experiences from the margins of discipline and society.
+Computing environments that we have developed have been installed at the Museum of Modern Art - New York (Cullman Research Center), and Telus SPARK (Calgary), Studio Bell - Canada's National Music Center (Calgary), and the Banff Center for Arts and Creativity (Banff).

 Notable Awards / Recognitions

 NSF CAREER Award (2012) from the US National Science Foundation

 Paul D. Fleck Award / Fellowship from the Banff Center for Arts and Creativity (Canada) (2019)

 Research Chair of STEM Education, University of Calgary (until Oct 2019)